Tuesday, March 24, 2026

 “This Place Hotel” really highlights Michael Jackson’s considerable gifts as a songwriter and arranger.
 This sonic masterpiece is a precursor to later MJ-penned hits like “Billie Jean” and “Dirty Diana,” as it touches on similar themes of betrayal, paranoia, and deception.
 And sonically, it has that same ominous atmosphere of dread and impending doom as those songs.
 The narrator recounts a visit he and his girlfriend made to a mysterious hotel ten years ago for a romantic evening.
 To his dismay, he finds out that the hotel was designed to break up couples.
 The song boasts a haunting funk/post-disco groove that’s brilliantly arranged and performed.
 It features an exquisite horn arrangement, dramatic guitars, smooth piano, and an indelible chorus.
 MJ’s superb vocal performance is filled with great tension and fear.
 And big bro Tito serves up a fantastic guitar solo.
 Like many of MJ’s best tracks, This Place Hotel has a heightened cinematic feel.

 The Jacksons plunge deep into the funk on their exciting dance track “Lovely One.”
-This high-velocity groove is sort of the sequel to their 1979 dance smash “Shake Your Body (Down to the Ground).”
+This high-octane groove is sort of the sequel to their 1979 dance smash “Shake Your Body (Down to the Ground).”
 It has a similar energy and flow.
 Nathan Watts’ explosive bass line powers this fast-paced funk groove.
 The track features some wicked guitar licks, a blazing beat, soulful piano, and an incredible horn arrangement, performed by a combo of real horns and synth-horn overdubs.
 The track also boasts an infectious chorus.
-Michael delivers a killer vocal performance, replete with his signature vocal tics–hiccups, yips, grunts, and all.
+Michael delivers a killer vocal performance, replete with his signature vocal tics–hiccups, yips, whoots, and all.
 Michael and Randy wrote and arranged the song.

 Michael, Tito, and bassist Mike McKinney wrote the breezy, upbeat “Everybody.”
 The song features a groovin’ slap bass line and sweet guitar licks.
 It’s immaculately arranged and produced, with soaring strings and majestic horn charts.
 The song creates a feel-good vibe with MJ delivering a spirited vocal performance that’s complemented by his brothers' flawless background vocals.